The hard-to-have conversations

 - If they have seen it, reassure them they are not in trouble.
 Ask: ‘When you saw it, how did it make you feel?’
 Discuss those feelings.

 - Depending on your child's questions and maturity, you may wish to discuss issues related to 'consent', 'intimacy in close relationships', and 'respect'.
-See What can I do if my child has found pornography online? for detailed advice about what to cover in your discussion.

 - Check if your child has any other questions or if you have explained things enough for them.